ClaraBausson/milestone_project_2/README.md

 ## Features

 ### Existing Features
-* Responsiveness on both mobile and desktop
 * Static navbar to allow the user a quick access to all areas
-* Collapsed navbar on smaller screen sizes
 * Connected charts - all charts are linked and interact with each others
 * Interactive charts - all charts can be manipulated by the user, and the user can obtain more info by hovering any part of the data

 ### Features Left to Implement
+* Responsiveness on both mobile and desktop
 * Email request feature